 Fellowships

-Several fellowships are also available for exceptional students at recommendation of Polymer Faculty.
+Fellowships are available for exceptional students at recommendation of Polymer Faculty.

 Current Students

-• GAANN Fellowship is funded by the U.S. department of Education and issued by the Polymer Program to domestic students
+- GAANN Fellowship is funded by the U.S. department of Education and issued by the Polymer Program to support domestic students